We were devastated, the characteristics of autism were all too obvious.

 -I've never been so frightened for my little boy.
 We were angry and terrified and wanted to blame someone or something.
 We wanted a reason why he had autism and of course, we wanted a solution.

 Many people link the onset of their child's signs of autism with immunizations.
-By now everyone's heard the Jenny McCarthy story, and how she believed her son Evan, acquired the characteristics for Autism from the MMR (measles, mumps and rubella) vaccine, commonly called the autism vaccine.
+By now everyone's heard the Jenny McCarthy story, and how she believed her son Evan, acquired the characteristics of Autism from the MMR (measles, mumps and rubella) vaccine, commonly called the autism vaccine.

 -See related flu and MMR vaccine video